PhilipQuirke/SkyCombAnalystHelp/DataStore.md

 		- The location of the features & objects found (in Northing / Easting meter units)
 		- The location of the features & objects found (in Northing / Easting meter units) with drone steps overlaid

-# DataStore caches configuration settings
-When a video is run, the tool saves all configuration settings to the spreadsheet.
-This includes all settings visible in the UI and also those not visible in the UI.

-When the user selects a video, the tool looks for an existing InputFileName_SkyComb.xlsx in the OutputDirectory.
-If one is found:
-- The settings visible in the UI are loaded from the spreadsheet.
-- The existing Ground elevation data is re-used
-- The existing drone flight path, altitude, etc data is re-used
-- Significant objects found in the last run are reloaded and displayed

 # Creating / Updating the DataStores
 A new spreadsheet is created in three parts: